-Even though the World Health Organisation did not release an ideal standard doctor to patient ratio, many reports claim the standard is 1:600.
-If this is the case, countries like Nigeria would be far behind the radar as Nigeria has a doctor to patient ratio of 1:2,500, falling below the claimed standard.
+Even though the World Health Organization did not release an ideal standard doctor-to-patient ratio, many reports claim the standard is 1:600.
+If this is the case, countries like Nigeria would be far behind the radar as Nigeria has a doctor-to-patient ratio of 1:2,500, falling below the claimed standard.

-A 2011 survey by the Center for Disease Control and Prevention showed that 80 per cent of adults discharged from the emergency room (ER) said they sought care at the ER because of inability to access a primary healthcare provider.
+A 2011 survey by the Centers for Disease Control and Prevention showed that 80 percent of adults discharged from the emergency room (ER) said they sought care at the ER because of an inability to access a primary healthcare provider.

-While ER visits can cause as much as $1,389, virtual visits cost as little as $40, which is one of the reasons it is gaining traction by those who can access it.
+While ER visits can cause as much as $1,389, virtual visits cost as little as $40, which is one of the reasons it is gaining traction among those who can access it.

 Photo by CDC on Unsplash

-These gaps in the healthcare system of most countries make it hard for people to schedule appointments on the same day.
+These gaps in the healthcare systems of most countries make it hard for people to schedule appointments on the same day.
 The shortage of physicians causes citizens to wait for weeks to see a doctor.
-When delays like that happen, it can cause mild health issues to become severe, time-consuming and expensive.
+When delays like that happen, it can cause mild health issues to become severe, time-consuming, and expensive.

 Healthcare costs are estimated to rise more in the forthcoming years.
-People are paying double the healthcare costs than they did about 20 years ago.
+People are paying twice as much for healthcare as they did about 20 years ago.

-Governments too are affected as pressure is on them to allocate more portion of the GDP to healthcare to help build and maintain healthcare structures.
-Telemedicine reduces costs; it could offer a way to minimise cost while maximising benefits.
+Governments too, are affected, as pressure is on them to allocate a larger portion of the GDP to healthcare to help build and maintain healthcare structures.
+Telemedicine reduces costs; it could offer a way to minimize costs while maximizing benefits.

 How telemedicine makes healthcare cheaper and more efficient

-An article written by Mark Brohan, Vice President, B2B and Market Research Development at Digital Commerce 360, reported that the Michigan health system saved over $4 million using telehealth.
+An article written by Mark Brohan, Vice President of B2B and Market Research Development at Digital Commerce 360, reported that the Michigan health system saved over $4 million using telehealth.

 According to the article, Regence, a healthcare payer used by over 2.4 million members, released a post that shows that, on average, consumers save $100 per visit when they use telehealth rather than an in-person hospital visit.
 This paints a perfect picture of how telemedicine reduces costs.

-In an interview with Healthcare IT News, Erica Land, a clinical operations specialist at the telehealth company, Virtualmed, shared the story of how telemedicine helped her addicted father as the ED connected her father to a psychiatrist via telehealth.
+In an interview with Healthcare IT News, Erica Land, a clinical operations specialist at the telehealth company, Virtualmed, shared the story of how telemedicine helped her father, who had addiction issues, by connecting him to a psychiatrist via telehealth.

 Photo by Gigi on Unsplash

-It makes it worst if you don’t have a car and no fast means of transporting yourself to and fro the hospital.
+It makes it worse if you don’t have a car and no fast means of transporting yourself to and from the hospital.
 So, you have to rely on your legs or order rides like Uber, which can all be time-consuming and costly.

-By improving healthcare access, patients receive prompt medical care, duration and severity of illness will be minimised, and time spent in hospital waiting rooms will be reduced.
+By improving healthcare access, patients will receive prompt medical care, the duration and severity of illness will be minimised, and time spent in hospital waiting rooms will be reduced.

-Insurance is necessary because it enables us to insure for the unforeseen.
+Insurance is necessary because it enables us to prepare for the unexpected.
 Even though it can be annoying (especially when you are not always sick), isn’t it better to be safe than sorry?

-With telemedicine, products and services remain the same as being treated physically in the doctor’s office; the only difference is that the office is virtual with telehealth.
-The good news is that health insurance is gradually extending to telemedicine.
+With telemedicine, products and services remain the same as when being treated physically in the doctor’s office; the only difference is that the office is virtual with telehealth.
+The good news is that health insurance is gradually expanding to include telemedicine.

 As of 2019, Medicare, the largest health insurer in the U.S., was already covering the use of telemedicine in rural areas.
 Also, companies like Blue Cross Blue Shield have started offering telemedicine coverage options to their customers.

-In accessing whether telemedicine is more affordable than traditional healthcare, we must look at its cost-effectiveness for healthcare providers and employers as well.
-This provides another dimension to how telemedicine reduces costs.
+In order to figure out if telemedicine is cheaper than traditional healthcare, we need to look at how much it costs healthcare providers and employers.
+This adds another dimension to how telemedicine reduces costs.

-Telehealth systems are readily available and easier to use for healthcare providers, thus reducing overall cost.
-The use of technology like 5G network, Internet of Things, artificial intelligence and machine learning has driven the advancement in telemedicine.
+Telehealth systems are readily available and easier to use for healthcare providers, thus reducing overall costs.
+The use of technology like 5G networks, the Internet of Things, artificial intelligence, and machine learning has driven the advancement in telemedicine.

-Whether you are an employee or a self-employed, you can't help but love telemedicine because it allows you to stay in bed (or wherever you are), chat with your doctor and even save some bucks on travel expenses.
+Whether you are an employee or self-employed, you can't help but love telemedicine because it allows you to stay in bed (or wherever you are), chat with your doctor, and even save some bucks on travel expenses.

-According to Consuming Health Ratings, an office-based physician visit in 2016 costs about $265 on average2 but, using telehealth services like MeMD costs about $65 per visit.
+An office-based physician visit in 2016 cost about $265 on average2, according to Consuming Health Ratings, but using telehealth services like MeMD costs about $65 per visit.